 With more and more members coming on board, the National Association of Massage Therapists soon began adding divisions for an array of healing techniques related to massage therapy, such as yoga, reiki, reflexology, and aromatherapy.
 The organization provides NAMT insurance to cover massage and approved modalities in all 50 U.S. states and the District of Columbia.

-Today, the National Association of Massage Therapists is managed by the Health & Beauty Association, and Green is named as the president of this association.
+Today, the National Association of Massage Therapists is managed by the Health & Beauty Association.
 A mission statement featured on the NAMT website explains that the Health & Beauty Association aims to “educate and promote wellness in America.”

 As for National Association of Massage Therapists insurance, the NAMT website reports that the liability coverage begins the day after purchase or up to 90 days in the future.
 A further service of the National Association of Massage Therapists, on top of their core NAMT insurance program, is access to health insurance for massage therapists and practitioners of other approved modalities.